web3-authn/tatchi/docs/vrf-refactor-implementation-plan.md

 - **Step 3.2 – Wire signer calls to consume VRF sessions:**
   - Update `SignerWorkerManager.signTransactionsWithActions` so that:
-    - Option A (transitional): it can still use the old signer‑worker‑driven SecureConfirm path.
-    - Option B (new VRF mode): it calls the VRF‑driven `confirmAndPrepareSigningSession`, then:
+    - It always calls the VRF‑driven `confirmAndPrepareSigningSession`, then:
       - Sends a `SignTransactionsWithActions` message to the signer worker including the `kwrapPayload` and `transactionContext`.
       - Signer worker performs signing without ever invoking SecureConfirm on its own.
-  - Gradually flip the default to the VRF‑driven path once stable.

 - **Step 3.3 – Align NEP‑413 and other signing flows:**
   - Mirror Step 3.1 and 3.2 for NEP‑413 and any other signing flows using SecureConfirm.